ouyangzhibo/HiQ-Robust-and-Fast-Decoding-of-High-Capacity-Color-QR-Codes/README.md

-# HiQ: High Capacity Color QR Codes
+# AuthPaper and HiQ: High Capacity Color QR Codes
-Implementation of HiQ codes, including source code for a desktop HiQ codes generator and the core of HiQ codes decoder for Android platform written in Java.
-This repository also includes two algorithms for solving the cross-module color interference written in Matlab.
+This is the official github for the research project AuthPaper: Protecting Paper-based Documents / Credentials Using Authenticated 2D Barcodes and HiQ: Robust and Fast Decoding of High-Capacity QR Codes

+More project details can be found here : http://authpaper.net .

-This work is developed upon [ZXing](https://github.com/zxing/zxing).
+Both works are developed upon [ZXing](https://github.com/zxing/zxing).

+The source code of this project has been used in https://authpaper.com, a company providing document anti-forgery solutions.

 If you are using this work, please cite the following papers:
 ```bibtex